smalbadger/TradeBot/src/1.0.0/readme.md

 # TradeBot 1.0.0
 Welcome to TradeBot!
 This document describes the architecture of this specific version of TradeBot.

+# This version of Tradebot is NOT PROFITABLE yet.
+Do not run this bot unless you wish to loss money.

 ## Bot
 <pre>
            /\                   This is the Bot object.
 It is the highest level of looking at the trading program, The user will